asmod3us/castle/README.md

 - a setup script to quickly "move in" on new machines

 ## Installation

-castle uses git submodules to manage vim pathogen plugins.
-It is intended to be cloned in your $HOME directory.
+castle uses git submodules to manage vim plugins with pathogen.
+The recommended (as in: the only tested and supported) install location is to clone it into your $HOME directory.
 To install it, use

-	git clone --recursive
+	git clone --recursive https://github.com/asmod3us/castle $HOME/castle

 to ensure that all submodule repos are pulled.
 After cloning into `~/castle` there is a setup script in `~/castle/setup`.
 Note that this